brmson/blanqa/README.md

 BlanQA does not depend on the CSE infrastructure; we may make use of its successor "BagPipes" when it's ready if it makes sense.

+### Analysis Classes

+In the long run, the classes of "blanqa.analysis" should graduate to UIMA annotators that work on various data (input sentence, search results, etc.).

+That will improve scalability and reusability.
+However, for the sake of rapid development, they are simple Java classes for now.
+Still, they are aimed at maximum reusability across phase users.

 ### TAKEPIG (TP)

 The "takepig" package family is destined to be a small separate project but